 As Hollywood agencies have begun to mutate into “full-fledged media conglomerates,” Vanity Fair reports, they are increasingly being pushed by their new partners “to diversify in search of new revenue sources.”
 Most notably, the large agencies have switched in recent years from the labor-intensive practice of negotiating deals for individual clients to bundling clients into package deals.

 In a typical package deal, an agency offers a studio the key elements of a TV series from its stable of talent, including a showrunner, a pilot script, and perhaps a star or director, according to the Hollywood Reporter.
 Rather than paying agencies indirectly through client commissions, studios pay packaging fees to agencies up front, as well as up to 10% of a show’s future profits.
 Because agencies can earn many millions of dollars on a successful show, packaging can be far more profitable to them overall than the commission model.
 Agencies have packaged deals for decades, but only recently did it become the dominant negotiating model.
-According to the Writers Guild, 87% of scripted TV series in 2016 and 2017 were packaged.

 The rise of packaging may be a boon to agencies, but it has created an untenable conflict of interest in their relationship with clients, according to the WGA.
 Because agencies are being compensated based on the predicted value and success of a show rather than on how much their client will earn from the show, they may be motivated to keep labor costs low to boost a show’s long-term profits.
 The agencies counter that their writers are earning more from packaging because their agents waive their commissions.
 But the WGA claims that weekly earnings for TV writers fell by 23% between 2014 and 2016, along with pay per episode.
 Using different calculations, the agencies dispute these claims, saying that writer pay is actually rising.